matzegoebel/WRFlux/README.md

 ZNU, ZNW, DNW, DN, C1H, C2H, C1F, C2F, FNP, FNM, CF1, CF2, CF3, CFN, CFN1, MAPFAC_UY, MAPFAC_VX, MU, MUB, PH, PHB, U, V, W, QVAPOR, T, THM.

 These variables are all part of the history stream by default in WRF.
 From the last six variables you only need the ones for which you want to calculate the budget.
-The output interval of the history stream (`history_interval`) must be set in such a way that the start and end points of each averaging interval are available.
-This usually means that the output interval equals the averaging interval (`avg_interval`).
+The output interval of the history stream (`history_interval`) should be set in such a way that the start and end points of each averaging interval are available.
+This means that the averaging interval (`avg_interval`) should be a multiple of the output interval.

 You also need to set `io_form_auxhist24` and `frames_per_auxhist24`.